Let’s face it… finding cheap airline tickets isn’t easy.

 As I mentioned before, I’m using the premium version but there is also a free version.

-The free version receives 1/3 the number of deals as the premium version, and the premium version gets the deals 30 min before.
+The free version receives 1/3 the number of deals as the premium version, and the premium version gets the deals 30-60 min earlier.

 So yeah, I’m happily surprised.
 I’m really digging Scott’s Free Flights and I love getting emails just about every day with great deals.
-I’m signed up for the Premium version (provided free from Scott’s Cheap Flights) and I feel like it’s worth the price based on how much you’ll save in time and money — they claim they save an average of $607 per flight.
+I’m signed up for the Premium version and I feel like it’s worth the price based on how much you’ll save in time and money — they claim they save an average of $607 per flight.

 It doesn’t hurt to sign up — especially with the free version.
 Click Here to learn out more and to sign up!